 Campfire and Drum Circle

-It’s essential in these modern times not to forget the power of some of the ancient tools.
-Perhaps their use is something we should emphasize more than watching TV?
+It’s essential in these modern times not to forget the power of these ancient tools.
+Perhaps we should emphasize more than watching TV?
 There are some excellent reasons to bring this practice back.

 Fire and Drum

 Building and maintaining a fire was a necessity.
 A natural place to gather is the ring around the circle.
 They found more uses than warmth and cooking.
-No doubt, the need for healing was also a primary driver of early culture.
+The need for healing was also a primary driver of early culture.
 So, it is only natural that they use the healing drum circle as a focal point.

 We don’t know how our ancestors discovered the Shamanic State of Consciousness, but they learned how to use drums and rattles around a fire to induce a trance-like state.
-Our investigation of consciousness had several purposes.
-They sought answers for the unknown, and the cause of illness gave impetus to using plants for medicinal purposes.
+The investigation of consciousness had several purposes.
+They sought answers to the unknown, and the cause of illness gave impetus to using plants for medicinal remedies.
 The use of plants by ingenious people is the source of modern pharmaceuticals.
 They were curious, just like us.

-Fire and the drum circle (1) are the perfect combinations.
+Campfire and drum circle (1) are the perfect combinations.
 The fire becomes a focal point.
-It’s a place to prepare food, but it also provides warmth and safety in the darkness.
+It’s a place to prepare food and provides warmth and safety in the darkness.
 The drum is the heartbeat.
 The drummer is like the conductor of an orchestra.
 They regulate the mood of the group.

 The campfire and drum circle brought people together.
-At night, fires provide protection.
+At night, fires provide safety.
 They are an inviting and practical focal point.
 Not only does it provide light and warmth from the cold, but it also provides heat to cook.
 The initial purposes may have been warmth from the cold and food cooking.
-However, as we’ve talked about, the campfire and circle are the perfect social format for several social tasks.
+As mentioned, the campfire and circle are the perfect social format for everything, from music to important meetings.
 Fire provides light, and the circle gives equal access.

 The additional social contact provides the to develop language to communicate.
-It was necessary to describe, name, and formulate ways to share thoughts was necessary.
+Describing, naming, and formulating ways to share thoughts was necessary.
 Here is where we find the origins of the healing drum circle.